gisogrimm/ovbox/INSTALL.md

 # Installation instructions

 The installation instructions are probably incomplete, however, they may give a rough idea of the steps involved.
+Any comments and improvements are welcome!

 ## Download and install raspbian